solid/web-access-control-spec/README.md

 ##### `acl:Read`
 gives access to a class of operations that can be described as "Read Access".
-In a typical REST API (such as the one used by [Solid](https://github.com/solid/solid-spec#https-rest-api)), this includes access to HTTP verbs `GET`, and `HEAD`.
+In a typical HTTP (such as the one used by [Solid](https://github.com/solid/solid-spec#https-rest-api)), this includes access to HTTP verbs `GET`, and `HEAD`.
 This also includes any kind of QUERY or SEARCH verbs, if supported.